Cooperative Online Learning with Feedback Graphs: Notation and setting

-An instance of our problem is parameterized by: \begin{enumerate}[topsep=0pt,parsep=0pt,itemsep=0pt] \item A \textbf{communication network} $\Gnet = (\Vnet,\Enet)$ over a set $\Vnet$ of agents, and a {maximum communication delay} $\dnet\ge 0$, limiting the communication among agents. \item A \textbf{feedback graph} $\Gfeed = (\Vfeed, \Efeed)$ over a set $\Vfeed$ of actions, and a {maximum feedback delay} $\dfeed\ge 0$, limiting the information obtained from the feedback graph. \item An \textbf{activation probability} $q(v)>0$ for each agent $v\in \Vnet$,\footnote{We assume without loss of generality that $q(v)\neq 0$ for all agents $v\in\Vnet$.
+An instance of our problem is parameterized by: \begin{enumerate}[topsep=0pt,parsep=0pt,itemsep=0pt] \item A \textbf{communication network} $\Gnet = (\Vnet,\Enet)$ over a set $\Vnet$ of agents, and a {maximum communication delay} $\dnet\ge 0$, limiting the communication among agents. \item A \textbf{feedback graph} $\Gfeed = (\Vfeed, \Efeed)$ over a set $\Vfeed$ of actions. \item An \textbf{activation probability} $q(v)>0$ for each agent $v\in \Vnet$,\footnote{We assume without loss of generality that $q(v)\neq 0$ for all agents $v\in\Vnet$.
 The definition of regret \eqref{e:regret} and all subsequent results could be restated equivalently in terms of the restriction $\Gnet' = (\Vnet', \Enet')$ of the communication network $\Gnet$, where $\Vnet'=\{v\in\Vnet : q(v) > 0\}$ and for all $u,v\in\Vnet'$, $(u,v)\in\Enet'$ if and only if $(u,v)\in\Enet'$.} determining the subset of agents incurring losses on that round.
-Let $Q=\sum_{v\in \Vnet} q(v)$ be the expected cardinality of this subset. \item A sequence $\ell_1,\ell_2,\dots \colon K \to [0,1]$ of \textbf{losses}, chosen by an oblivious adversary. \end{enumerate} The setting we consider is slightly more general than the one described in the introduction.
-In particular, we assume that an agent playing action $I_t$ at time $t$ observes the loss of any action $i\in\cN_{\dfeed}^{\Gfeed}\big(I_t\big)$ at time $t + \delta_{\Vfeed}(I_t,i)$.
-This is motivated by information diffusion in networks, such as the bandit models studied by \citet{carpentier2016revealing}, and differs from the original feedback graph setting of \citet{alon2017nonstochastic}, where the players can only access the losses of actions in $\cN_1^{\Vfeed}(I_t)$, which are observed without any delay (i.e., directly at the end of round $t$).

-In the following, we set $d = \dnet+\dfeed$.
-We assume the agents do not know $\Gnet$ (see the \oni\ assumption introduced later).
-The only assumption we make is that each agent knows the activation probability $q(v)$ of all agents $v$ located at distance $\dnet$ or less.\footnote{This assumption can be relaxed straightforwardly by assuming that each agent $v$ only knows $q(v)$, which can then be broadcast to the $\dnet$-neighborhood of $v$ as the process unfolds.}
+Let $Q=\sum_{v\in \Vnet} q(v)$ be the expected cardinality of this subset. \item A sequence $\ell_1,\ell_2,\dots \colon K \to [0,1]$ of \textbf{losses}, chosen by an oblivious adversary. \end{enumerate} We assume the agents do not know $\Gnet$ (see the \oni\ assumption introduced later).
+The only assumption we make is that each agent knows the pairs $\big(v,q(v)\big)$ for all agents $v$ located at distance $\dnet$ or less.\footnote{This assumption can be relaxed straightforwardly by assuming that each agent $v$ only knows $q(v)$, which can then be broadcast to the $\dnet$-neighborhood of $v$ as the process unfolds.}